EZCDeveloper/cypress_clara/README.md

 # Media recordings

-You can find media recordings at "media" folder.
+You can find media recordings at "cypress/media" folder.

 # Scenario and Test Cases